Why Therapy Is Crucial For Refugee Children

 Trauma

-Essentially, trauma can be likened to a deep mental wound, one that has a significant impression on the emotional state and daily functioning of the person who is suffering.
+Essentially, trauma can be likened to a deep mental wound, one that has a significant impression on the emotional state and daily functioning of the refugees dealing with PTSD.
 Frequently, feelings and opinions become consumed by the traumatic event, making focus almost impossible, coping skills weak, and decision-making imprecise.
 Responses, which often include detachment, shock, anxiety, depression, and misperception, can vary from minor to major to worst and can continue for months or years after the initial encounter.

 Source: thelondoneconomic.com